Liam-Booth-Data/impact_evaluation/README.md

-# Impact Evaluation: Data Engineering Project (2023)
+# Impact Evaluation: Detecting errors within PowerBI reports with computer vision models

-This impact evaluation reviews a data engineering project completed earlier in 2023.
+This impact evaluation reviews a AI/ML project completed recently (October 2024).
-For publishing purposes, screenshots have been converted to code blocks, and data has been anonymized.
+For publishing purposes, and data has been anonymized.

 ## Overview

 ### Positive Impact

-Since the completion of this project, it has been successfully deployed for use in four different countries.
+Since the completion of this project, it has been successfully deployed for use across all our companies reports.
-This deployment has significantly enhanced our company's agility when it comes to updating store capacities.
+This deployment has significantly enhanced our teams ability to detect visual errors within reports, and therefore benefits the business by providing error-free reports.
-Prior to this, capacity updates were limited to quarterly intervals for each region.
+Prior to this, we as a team only found out about report visual errors via two ways: naturally working with our reports and discovering a visual error or a visual error being reported by one of the report users.
-However, with the new system in place, we can now perform these updates at more frequent intervals.
+However, with the vision model in place, we can now detect these issues alot easier.

-One notable improvement is the removal of a previously time-consuming manual task, that required a member of the management team to spend approximately half an hour to an hour per update.
-Even if we conservatively estimate just one update per month for each of the four regions over eight months, the time saved becomes substantial.
-In total, this translates to 32 instances where the task would have been performed, not accounting for the increased update frequency.
-The project has, therefore, led to significant time and resource savings.
+The introductory of this model has improved the team's effiency too.
+As if the model was not in place, then a team member would have to manually go through the reports to discover these visual errors.
+The benefits have been amplified as of late too, as the number of reports being created by the team has risen sharply.
+This project has, therefore, led to significant time and resource savings.
+WHERE I GOT UP TO

 ### Negative Impact